 How tools are assigned to agents

 Some tools are always available to every agent (memory, file output, identity, messaging).
-The rest are configurable per agent.
+The rest are governed by the policy engine.

 Sandboxing